-This Code of Practice is a revised version of the Norwegian Code of Practice for Corporate Governance issued on 21 October 2009.
-Comments on the changes made in this version can be found in the section "Changes since the last edition of the Code of Practice" on page 9.
+This Code of Practice is a revised version of the Norwegian Code of Practice for Corporate Governance issued on 21 October 2010, which was amended by a document dated 20 October 2011 as published on the NCGB website.
+Comments on the changes made in 2011 and 2012 can be found in the section "Changes to the Code of Practice since October 2010" on pages 9 and 10.

-Attorneys Arne Didrik Kjørnæs, Sigurd Opedal and Per Anders Sæhle of the law firm Wikborg Rein assisted with checking the Code's references to current legislation.
+Attorneys Stig Berge and Sverre Tyrhaug of the law firm Advokatfirmaet Thommessen assisted with checking the Code's references to current legislation.